 1965: Donovan performed the first of three performances on British television program Ready, Steady, Go!, which presented him to a widespread audience for the first time.

 1966: “You Baby,” the title track from the Turtles’ second album, entered the Billboard Hot 100.
-The song had originally been recorded by The Vogues in 1965, though their version was not released until 1996.
+The song was originally recorded by The Vogues in 1965, though their version was not released until 1996.

 1966: Petula Clark scored her second of two #1 singles on the Billboard Hot 100 with “My Love.”